MBA stage 1: management: perspectives and practice

 07 Nov 2015

 Registration closes 23/10/15 (places subject to availability)Click to register

 This module is expected to start for the last time in November 2017.

 What you will study

-You will gain a better understanding of your own management practice in the context of learning about different management functions within organisations.
-You will gain confidence in understanding how they operate and in having successful conversations across these areas, including:
+Through learning about different management functions within organisations you will develop a better understanding of the context in which your own practice takes place.
+You will gain confidence in understanding how different parts of organisations operate and in having successful conversations across these areas, including:

 managing people and organisations

-Over the module of a year’s study you will learn, develop and consolidate your understanding of the principal management functions.
-This will help you move successfully to strategic and specialist areas in your MBA studies.
+Over the course of a year’s study you will learn, develop and consolidate your understanding of the principal management functions and how each area is interrelated with each otherthese areas are interrelated.
+This will provide you with a foundation that will enable you to move successfully to strategic and specialist areas in your MBA studies.